Alluxio/alluxio/docs/Command-Line-Interface.md

 The example command would delete anything in the `data` directory with a prefix of `2014`.

-Note that some shells will attempt to glob the input paths, causing strange errors like
+Note that some shells will attempt to glob the input paths, causing strange errors (Note: the number 21 could be different and comes from the number of matching files in your local filesystem):

 ```
 rm takes 1 arguments,  not 21